General Questions (5)

 The Duplex brushes agitate right into the nooks and crannies to make a remarkable difference to the quality of such floors.
 For maximum performance with specific cleaning challenges there are specialist brush options.
 Hard polypropylene black brushes are recommended for scarifying and deep scrubbing less delicate floors.
 Soft polypropylene yellow brushes are used for cleaning delicate fitted carpets and rugs.
 Brown brushes are used for polishing.
 Tynex brushes are used for removing paint, plaster and the most ingrained dirt.

-The Duplex Scrubber Dryer is equipped with two robust cylindrical brushes which, due to their offset position, are capable of thoroughly washing any surface right up to the edge of walls and obstructions, and collecting every drop of dirt.
+The Duplex Scrubber Dryer is equipped with two robust cylindrical brushes which, due to their offset position, are capable of thoroughly washing any surface right up to the edge of walls and obstructions, and collecting every drop of water and dirt.

 We supply our own floor cleaning chemicals which have been specially formulated to be used in our standard floor cleaning machines, Hydrowash and Hydrofresh.
 We also supply a limescale inhibitor called Hydroscale for achieving maximum performance with the steam Duplex Scrubber Dryer and our vacuumated steamers.
 Other low foam detergents can be used in the water/chemical tanks, but may not be as effective as our own formulations.
 Click here to view our range of chemicals